-Dangerous record heat bakes the US on both coasts | CNN
+Dangerous record heat bakes the US on both coasts

-“Yes, it’s summer, but this type of heat can kill.”
+(CNN)"Yes, it's summer, but this type of heat can kill."

 A stark reminder from the National Weather Service, as dangerous heat envelopes the East and West coasts through the start of the weekend, placing nearly half the country under heat alerts and potentially breaking daily record temperatures.